matheuskid/results-sumarry/README.md

 Users should be able to:

-- View the optimal layout for the interface depending on their device's screen size //
+- View the optimal layout for the interface depending on their device's screen size // done
-- See hover and focus states for all interactive elements on the page //
+- See hover and focus states for all interactive elements on the page // done?

-(i'm still working on it)
+(I think it's all done.... anyway, gonna move out to the next challenge)
 ### Screenshot

 ![](./screenshot.jpg)